meynard18/jobApp/README.md

 Using the field categories along with job types such as 'full-time' or 'part-time' work make job search easier.

-## Technologies 🔥

-I used React and MUI (for creating design) to create this project.
-React has great documentations and it's easy to learn.
-Many companies are using it on their applications because it's great, fast, and trending.
-React also has a huge support community.

 ## Key Learnings from this project: 👨‍🎓
 ## 1️⃣ Context API: